joysticktv/joysticktv.github.io/live_streaming.md

 If you're behind a strict ISP firewall, a **VPN** or **contacting your ISP** may be necessary.
 {% endcapture %}

-{% comment %}
-  creating the accordion group, then passing it to accordion_group.html
-{% endcomment %}

 {% capture troubleshooting_stream %}
   {% include accordion.html id="speedtest" label="Speedtest" content=Speedtest_body %}